Last updated: 16 April 2026

 Controlling the distribution of your wealth

-A ‘revocable trust’ gives you complete control over the conditions in which someone inherits your estate.
+Some trusts give you more control over the conditions in which someone inherits your estate.

 For example, you can specify that you’d like any wealth you pass on to be spent responsibly, and define what that means in line with your values.
 You can also prevent the money from being included in divorce settlements.